danielnaab/danielnaab.github.io/content/hello-world.md

 I decided to create a blog.
 It was built with the Python Pelican static site generator and is hosted by Github Pages. *Nice!*

 For the interested, the project is [available on Github][1].
+The `pelican` branch contains the source code, and the `master` branch has the rendered output.
 The general process was:

 * Install dependencies into a virtualenv:
 ```shell